 Apart from these, its earlier-announced Store Network Optimization project, wherein almost 200 Bed Bath & Beyond stores are estimated to be shut down in the next two years, is expected to generate savings of nearly $100 million on an annual basis.
 Keeping in these lines, 15 of the loss in sales from these stores is likely to be transitioned to its digital platforms.
 Additionally, cost-cutting actions and reduced discretionary costs, along with renegotiations with existing vendors, are predicted to realize savings of nearly $150 million and $200 million, respectively.

 In the said quarter, the company launched its 128th baby store and recently opened another in September.
 Going ahead, the company expects to open three more stores by the end of 2020, bringing the total number of baby stores to 132.
 Simultaneously, it shut down 4 stores such as three Cost Plus World Market stores and one namesake store.

 How Have Estimates Been Moving Since Then?

-At this time, Bed Bath & Beyond has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Bed Bath & Beyond has a strong Growth Score of A, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Bed Bath & Beyond has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Bed Bath & Beyond has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report